-Several qualitative features arising from a $\mathbf{k} \cdot \mathbf{p}$ model applied to diamond or zinc-blende semiconductors, such as the opening of the energy gap, E_g , and the VB structure are illustrated in Fig. 1(a).
-In the VB, the heavy and light holes are separated by the spin-orbit gap, Δ{SO} , from the split-off band.
-The versatility of the $\mathbf{k} \cdot \mathbf{p}$ model was successfully used to elucidate a wealth of phenomena in semiconductors and their nanostructures, including optical properties,^{3,31} the spin Hall effect,32 and topological insulators.33 While a $\mathbf{k} \cdot \mathbf{p}$ model with an envelope function approximation is also frequently applied to lowdimensional systems, such as quantum wells, wires, and dots,^{3,31,34} sometimes it is more challenging to justify its validity.
+Several qualitative features arising from a $k \cdot p$ model applied to diamond or zinc-blende semiconductors, such as the opening of the energy gap E_g and the VB structure, are illustrated in Fig. 1(a).
+In the VB, the heavy and light holes are separated by the spin-orbit gap Δ{SO} from the split-off band.
+The versatility of the $k \cdot p$ model was successfully used to elucidate a wealth of phenomena in semiconductors and their nanostructures, including optical properties [3,31-34], the spin Hall effect [35], topological insulators [36], and Zitterbewegung [37].
+While a $k \cdot p$ model with an envelope function approximation is also frequently applied to low-dimensional systems, such as quantum wells, wires, and dots [3,31,38], sometimes it is more challenging to justify its validity.

-A complementary picture to examine the occurrence of the nodal ground states can be obtained from a tightbinding (TB) model.
+A complementary picture to examine the occurrence of the nodal ground states can be obtained from a tight-binding (TB) model.
 Unlike the $k \cdot p$ model, one can consider an electron in a solid as localized within an isolated atom placed at each lattice site.
-If no interaction between neighboring atoms exists, there are degenerate energy levels corresponding to s- and p-orbitals, shown on the left in Fig. 1(b).
+If no interaction between neighboring atoms exists, there are degenerate energy levels corresponding to s and porbitals, shown on the left in Fig. 1(b).
 In a realistic solid, since atoms are not completely isolated, an electron at one site interacts with the neighboring atoms.
-In a TB model, electronic wavefunction in the primitive unit cell can be approximated by a linear combination of atomic orbitals (LCAO) of isolated atoms at different sites.
-If we next consider hopping among s- and p-orbitals, bonding and antibonding states will form, Fig. 1(b), middle.
+In a TB model. the electronic wave function in the primitive unit cell can be approximated by a linear combination of atomic orbitals (LCAO) of isolated atoms at different sites.
+If we next consider hopping among s and p orbitals, bonding and antibonding states will form [Fig. 1(b), middle].
 Finally, when we introduce s-p coupling, the semiconducting gap opens in the bulk.
-Such an atomistic TB model provides a different approach to study semiconductor nanostructures in which the $k \cdot p$ model may not capture the full symmetry of atomic wavefunctions, and it could help our microscopic understanding of the level ordering in a QD.
+Such an atomistic TB model provides a different approach to study semiconductor nanostructures in which the $k \cdot p$ model may not capture the full symmetry of atomic wave functions, and it could help our microscopic understanding of the level ordering in a QD.

 We combine these two complementary models to systematically explore the presence of nodal ground states and to eliminate the possibility that our results are an artifact of a specific method.
-Within both $k \cdot p$ and TB models we predict an unconventional level ordering in which the nodal (P-like) wavefunction can attain an energy lower than the nodeless (S-like) wavefunction.
+Within both $k \cdot p$ and TB models we predict an unconventional level ordering in which the nodal (P-like) wave function can attain an energy lower than the nodeless (S-like) wave function.
 This departure from the conventional nodeless ground state can be understood even from a simple TB description and we can attribute it to mixing between orbitals of different types centered at different atomic sites.
 We also develop an effective Hamiltonian from the continuum limit of a TB model which explains how the emergence of nodal ground state is related to the orbital ordering and the formation of orbital textures.
-Throughout this paper, uppercase (lowercase) letters S, P(s, p) refer to envelope functions (atomic orbitals).
+Throughout this paper, uppercase (lowercase) letters S, P (s, p) refer to envelope functions (atomic orbitals).

 Our presentation is organized as follows.
 After this Introduction, in Sec.
-II we provide some background about the $\mathbf{k} \cdot \mathbf{p}$ model and its parameters and then describe the phase diagram for the occurrence of a nodal ground state.
+II we provide some background about the $k \cdot p$ model and its parameters.
+We then describe the phase diagram for the occurrence of a nodal ground state.
 In Sec.
-III we describe several TB models in both two and three dimensional crystal structures and identify the microscopic origin of the nodal ground state.
+III, we describe several TB models in both two- and three-dimensional crystal structures and identify the microscopic origin of the nodal ground state.
 In Sec.
-IV we discuss several implications of our findings and propose an experiment which could be used to probe the presence of nodal ground states in quantum dots.
+IV, we discuss several implications of our findings and propose an experiment which could be used to probe the presence of nodal ground states in QDs.
 Our conclusions provide the main findings of this work as well as the possible future directions.